saturn72/Titan/README.md

 # Titan
 End-to-end test automation server

+### See repo's wiki for documentation and tutorials

 Titan is infrastructure dedicated to provide end to end infrastructure for large organizations.
 While it is not recomended to execute most of your test in end-to-end mannner, this testing methodology requires more than just 'command & query' tools.